sharmine-s/sql-databases/challenges/02_test_driving_model_repository_classes.md

 ### Design Recipe

+Follow this [Design
-You can follow steps from this [Design Recipe](../resources/repository_class_recipe_template.md) to design, test-drive and implement these two classes for a given table.
+Recipe](../resources/repository_class_recipe_template.md) to design, test-drive and implement these two classes for a table.
 The outline is:
-  1. Design the table and create it in your database.
+  1. Design and create the table if needed.
-  2. Infer the class names from the table name.
+  2. Create test SQL seeds.
+  3. Define the Model and Repository class names.
-  3. Implement the Model class.
+  4. Implement the Model class.
-  4. Decide on the operations (methods) to implement for the Repository class — here we'll start with the simplest - querying all records.
-  5. Write the SQL queries for each operation.
+  5. Design the Repository class interface.
-  6. Write a SQL data seed and insert it.
+  6. Write test examples.
-  7. Encode a RSpec test example for one method.
-  8. Implement the behaviour of that method.
+  7. Test-driven and implement the Repository class behaviour.

 ## Exercise One